-All Cadet Candidates are required to bring a solid Gray or Navy Blue sweatshirt (no logos or insignia other than MMA).
+All Cadet Candidates are required to bring a solid gray or navy crewneck sweatshirt (no logos other than MMA).
 Hoodies are not acceptable.

 The entire MMA campus is 100% smoke and tobacco free.
 All tobacco products (i.e. cigarettes, cigars, chewing tobacco, dip, e-cigarettes, etc.) are strictly prohibited.

-Bring your own personal toiletries items such as toothbrush, toothpaste, oral rinses, soaps and shampoos.
-Use brands that you have always used to prevent rashes.
+Bring your own personal toiletries.
 Hair dryers, clippers and electric razors are not authorized during Orientation.

-All Cadet Candidates must bring a two (2) week supply of white undergarments, at a minimum It is not uncommon to use two pairs of underwear per day.
-White crew neck (round neck) undershirts are required for all Cadet Candidates, both male and female.
-V-neck or tank style undershirts are not authorized.
+Cadet Candidates must bring, at a minimum, a two week supply of white undergarments.
+It is not uncommon to use two pairs of underwear per day.
+Undershirts for male and female should be white crew necks (round neck).
 Underwear, white t-shirts and socks will NOT be washed during Orientation.
-Only issued PT gear (blue shorts, blue shirts, gold shirts) will be washed for Cadet Candidates.
+Issued PT gear (blue shorts, blue shirts, gold shirts) will be sent to the laundromat multiple times during Orientation.

-For socks and underwear try to stay away from 100% cotton items that retain moisture.
+*Try to stay away from 100% cotton items that retain moisture.
 Underwear fabrics that wick moisture are highly recommended to avoid rashes and chaffing.
 Wicking compression shorts are allowed as long as they are shorter than PT gear shorts so as not to be visible.
-These do not need to be white, but you must have an adequate supply of white underwear as those must always be on the top of your underwear draw during inspections.
+These do not need to be white.

 Other suggested Items

-Lint brush, iron for clothing, talcum/foot powder to prevent athlete’s foot/blisters, anti-chafing lubricant, extra pens, pencils and notebook.
+Lint brush, talcum/foot powder to prevent athlete’s foot/blisters, anti-chafing lubricant, extra pens, pencils and notebook.

 What You Can Do to Prepare For a Successful Orientation